 - Scoliosis – Scoliosis is the complete abnormality of the curvature of the spine.
 With this condition, the spine curves from side to side, often resulting in unbalanced posture and muscle development.
 Scoliosis most commonly is either idiopathic or congenital, meaning that it develops from and unknown cause or the patient is born with it.

 If you are suffering from pain associated with the curvature of your spine, call Laser Spine Institute.
 Our minimally invasive procedures are specialized to assist patients dealing with pain due to compression, impingement or instability of the spine.
-Contact Laser Spine Institute to receive a free review of your most recent MRI or CT scan, and to see if you are a candidate for minimally invasive surgery today.
+Contact Laser Spine Institute to receive a review of your most recent MRI or CT scan to see if you are a candidate for minimally invasive surgery today.